osg-htc/docs/docs/other/osg-token-renewer.md

 and will pull in the `oidc-agent` package that the service depends on.

-Configuring the OSG token renewal service
+Configuring the OSG Token Renewal Service
 -----------------------------------------

 The main configuration file for the service is `/osg/token-renewer/config.ini`.